Carndaenmal/Carndaenmal.github.io/index.md

 ### Research Interests

-- **Cooperative behaviour** in multi-agent environments and the what constutes the defintion of an agent
+- **Cooperative behaviour** in multi-agent environments and the what constitutes the defintion of an agent
 - The **Credit Assignment Problem** in structural, temporal and long-term flavours
 - **Neuro-Inspired** algorithms to improve the sample efficiency of good agent behaviour